OmarKhalil2001/DrugFactorySimulation/README.md

 4. The processing times for filling, capping, labeling, sealing, and carton packing are 6.5, 5, 8, 5, and 6
 seconds, respectively.

 a.
-Develop a model for the packaging line and simulate it for a 100,000 seconds period.
+Develop a model for the packaging line and simulate it for a 100,000 seconds period. <br>
 b.
 Estimate the following statistics:
-_ Throughput
+1. Throughput
-_ Average inventory levels in buffers
+2. Average inventory levels in buffers
-_ Downtime probabilities
+3. Downtime probabilities
-_ Blocking probabilities at bottleneck workstations
+4. Blocking probabilities at bottleneck workstations
-_ Average system flow times (also called manufacturing lead times)
+5. Average system flow times (also called manufacturing lead times)